 I still can’t believe November is just a few days away.
 With November comes the beginning of gratitude season where you’ll see all sorts of Thanksgiving crafts, gratitude activities, and lists of things people are thankful for.
 I love gratitude season because everyone tends to be just a little nicer and honestly more grateful for the blessings they have.

-Now that I have a baby, I've started trying to think of ways to teach him what gratitude is and how he can show gratitude.
-And while thinking through this, I've come up with three keys for teaching gratitude to your children based on what my parents taught me.
+Now that I have a baby, I’ve started trying to think of ways to teach him what gratitude is and how he can show gratitude.
+And while thinking through this, I’ve come up with three keys to teach children gratitude based on what my parents taught me.

 - Set an example.
 Make sure your children see you showing gratitude to others.

 - Find ways to show gratitude together.
 Encourage gratitude through family activities.

 - Make it fun.

 Keeping those three keys in mind, I’ve created The Gratitude Game, a game for families to use throughout the month of November to turn gratitude into a fun family activity.

 I’ve seen these Price is Right inspired punch boxes all over Pinterest and have always wanted to create one myself.
 Each circle is a piece of tissue paper that you can punch through to get your prize, or in the case of The Gratitude Game, a fun activity you can do as a family to show gratitude.
 The idea is that you can use this as an advent calendar through all of November.
 Each day someone gets to punch through a random hole and pull out a gratitude themed activity to do as a family that day.
 Who wouldn’t love punching through the tissue paper to pull out that day’s activity?
 I created mine with 24 holes because we’ll only be in town through November 24th but you could easily do one with more or less holes, the process is the exact same.